-Elliot is a Public Relations consulting principal at Taft and Partners.
+Elliot is a Public Relations consulting principal at Taft Communications.
 Before working with Taft, Elliot served as Senior Vice President, Chief Communications Officer for Travelport Ltd., where he was responsible for corporate communications, media relations, crisis management, financial public relations, M&A communications, and employee communications.
 Prior to Travelport, Elliot served as Senior Vice President, Corporate Communications for travel and real estate conglomerate, Cendant Corporation, from the company’s inception.
 Elliot has also held senior communications positions within PepsiCo’s beverage, snack food, and restaurant divisions: Pepsi-Cola Company, Frito-Lay, Inc., and Taco Bell Corporation.

-John comes to Taft and Partners with a firm conviction regarding the centrality of effective communications to any organization’s ability to fulfill its mission.
+John comes to Taft Communications with a firm conviction regarding the centrality of effective communications to any organization’s ability to fulfill its mission.
 John served for 12 years as president of the American Boychoir School in Princeton, New Jersey.
 Before that, John worked as an actor in New York and California; assisted the president of the Whitney Museum of American Art in New York City in fundraising and communications; and served as vice president of a new business development firm in Princeton which invested in and provided strategic marketing services to start-up businesses.